centro/transis/README.md

 * delete(model)

-These methods are responsible for doing the actual communication with the persistence layer and are invoked by the `Basis.Model` class.
+These methods are responsible for doing the actual communication with the persistence layer and are invoked by the `Transis.Model` class.
 You should rarely ever need to call these methods directly.
-Since communicating with your persistence layer will likely involve an asynchronous operation, these methods all must return an `Promise` or promise like object that gets resolved/rejected when the asynchronous operation is complete. `Basis.Model` will throw an exception if a promise is not returned by these methods.
+Since communicating with your persistence layer will likely involve an asynchronous operation, these methods all must return an `Promise` or promise like object that gets resolved/rejected when the asynchronous operation is complete. `Transis.Model` will throw an exception if a promise is not returned by these methods.

 Lets take a look at an example: